AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 | Secondary | \#735762 |  40.15% |  **16.60** | 344.33° | 1.56° |
 | Tertiary | #7e5538 |  39.94% | 38.16 |  38.04° | 55.27° |

-And finally, lets see how these observerations stack up against he real thing, as the calculations are [known for both palettes][m3-palettes-ts-url]:
+And finally, lets see how these observerations stack up against the real thing, as the calculations are [known for both palettes][m3-palettes-ts-url]:

 **Secondary color palette:**